-Dr. Joe Feste and Mike Clark attended a 3 day seminar discussing the latest scientific studies on bioidentical hormones.
+Dr. Joe NBH and NBH attended a 3 day seminar discussing the latest scientific studies on bioidentical hormones.
 Below are just a few of the findings that further support what the staff of Natural Bio Health has been saying for years:

 Danish Trial: A ten year randomized study of 1006 women using bioidentical estradiol established the following:

 - Decrease risk of heart disease